 Research has shown that exercise can decrease symptoms of depression.
 This may be due to the circulation of endorphins, the fact that exercise can distract us from unpleasant thoughts, or our tendency to feel proud and accomplished after a good workout.

-Have you ever heard someone say that they love running not just because of how it makes their body feel, but also their mind?
 Over 55 million people in the U.S. run or jog recreationally, and for good reason.
-Most of us know that running offers a host of physical benefits, including improved cardiovascular health… read more
+Most of us know that running offers a host of physical benefits, including improved cardiovascular health and better sleep.

 While negative moods are a natural part of life, we’d all enjoy a little boost from time to time.
 Chances are, as someone visiting a mental health blog, you’re familiar with some of the more common ways we can regulate our emotional wellbeing: therapy, exercise, socialization, and even medications (when applicable) are all perfectly legitimate… read more

 There’s no doubt that the past few years have given us plenty to be worried about.
 The rise of #MeToo and several recent shootings have sparked major activity in the fights against sexual assault, unregulated gun ownership, and institutionalized racism.
 Political dealings, no matter which party we’re affiliated with, have been regularly disrupted by disagreements and scandals.
 People have more to fight for than ever, and we can see this in the high rates of activism across the nation.

 It can be hard to find a balance in life.
 Our work, finances, relationships, and personal health can all change in an instant, jolting us into confusion even when we’re feeling our most grounded.
 On top of those major stressors, every day we’re forced to navigate dozens of smaller, unexpected roadblocks, like bad weather… read more

 Feeling emotionally drained and exhausted?
 Have you been distancing yourself from work, growing numb to occupational tasks, or experiencing reduced job performance?